Crossfade (album)

 Crossfade is the debut album by American rock band Crossfade.
 It was released on April 13, 2004, by Columbia.
 The album reached number 41 on the Billboard 200 and spawned three singles: "Cold", "So Far Away", and "Colors".
 It was certified platinum by the Recording Industry Association of America (RIAA), denoting sales of over a million copies in that country.

+In 2025, Lauryn Schaffner of Loudwire named the album the best post-grunge release of 2004.